 Price: £9.99 ($12)

 Description: “Our H&B SPF 30 100% Mineral Sunscreen provides immediate UVA & UVB protection once rubbed into the skin.
 Formulated with natural filters, antioxidants and oils, it leaves the skin feeling nourished as well as protected throughout the day.
-Packaging made from minimum 50% recycled materials.
+Packaging made from minimum of 50% recycled materials.
 This formulation does not contain chemicals Oxybenzone and Octinoxate, which are known to harm coral reefs and local fish.”

 About the brand: With 145 years of experience in the industry, Holland & Barrett International is one of the world’s leading health and wellness retailers and the largest in Europe, supplying its customers with a wide range of vitamins, minerals, health supplements, specialist foods, and natural beauty products.

-Other comments: H&B are a very accessible high street brand, and with that price tag this product should be attainable to anyone.
+Other comments: H&B are a very accessible high-street brand, and with that price tag this product should be attainable to anyone.

 06. Tropic – GREAT BARRIER sun lotion SPF 50 100mls

 Description: “Non-greasy, reef-friendly, broad-spectrum and water-resistant.
 This mineral and chemical sun protection hybrid protects skin in a gentle but highly effective manner, sinking in with an invisible finish without causing any skin sensitivities or irritations and leaving no trace of white chalkiness.”

 This is available to buy in SPF 30 200ml, SPF 50 100ml & 200ml.